-Note: Because of COVID-19 regular Saturday reconciliation has been canceled.
-Reconciliation opportunities will be announced.
-Please contact the Parish Office for more information.
+Because of COVID-19, regular Saturday reconciliation has been canceled.
+Current Reconciliation opportunities will be announced and found here.
+Masks and Social distancing will be required.

 Not only does the Sacrament of Penance free us from our sins but it also challenges us to have the same kind of compassion and forgiveness for those who sin against us.
 We are liberated to be forgivers.
 We obtain new insight into the words of the Prayer of St. Francis: “It is in pardoning that we are pardoned.”